seanmac11741/fourAngels/README.md

 [x] setup paralax scrolling on home page
 [x] add pictures of board members
-[x] Check their FB page and get all the members and whatnot [ ] Make the favicon image and add it
+[x] Check their FB page and get all the members and whatnot [x] Make the favicon image and add it
-[x] change pictures to be the same size for members
+[x] change pictures to be the same size for members [x] Add descriptions and mission statement to site